Increase EPC ratings for your flats with precise solar energy allocation

 Benefits

-Tailorable kWp to each flat
+Tailorable solar allocation to each flat

 Zero resident engagement